 Individuals can make the decision by their experience from the bank and services provided by them as features of the PPF scheme remains same not depending on the bank. one of the most important criteria when choosing a bank for a PPF account is that you should have a bank account in the same branch.
 While this may not be necessary, it could be helpful as it would be easy for payment towards your PPF account.

 Also, technology and service should also remain paramount.
 You should open a PPF at a bank which offers ability for ECS and direct debit along with a track record of good and prompt service.
+It is also important to remember that you can transfer your public provident fund account from the post office to the bank.
+This make take sometime especially from the post office end, but, once done would offer you peace of mind.
+This is because it is highly possible to transfer money online and seek an ECS debit when you have an account at the post office.

 Why you need to open PPF account?